Singapore tightens rules for hiring foreigners

 SINGAPORE Singapore's government, facing complaints from residents having to compete with foreigners for jobs, tightened rules on Tuesday for firms hiring overseas workers in mid-level positions.

-The ruling People's Action Party PAP.L is under pressure to slow the rise in the number of foreigners seeking work in the rich city-state after May parliamentary elections that saw the opposition make historic gains.
+The ruling People's Action Party (PAP) is under pressure to restrict the number of foreigners seeking work in the rich city-state after May parliamentary elections that saw the opposition make historic gains.

-Starting in January next year, a foreigner must earn S$3,000 or more a month before he can qualify for an employment pass that will let him work in Singapore.
+Starting in January next year, a foreigner must earn S$3,000 (1,522 pounds) or more a month before he can qualify for an employment pass that will let him work in Singapore.

 Singapore in July raised the minimum qualifying salary to S$2,800 from S$2,500.